 - Tell your doctor if you are pregnant or breastfeeding.
 Do not use this medicine during the later part of a pregnancy, unless your doctor tells you to.

-- Tell your doctor if you have kidney disease, liver disease, asthma, high blood pressure, congestive heart failure (CHF), other heart or blood problems, or a history of ulcers or digestion problems.
+- Tell your doctor if you have kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure, a recent heart attack, or a history of stomach or bowel problems (including ulcers or bleeding).
 Tell your doctor if you smoke or drink alcohol.